labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

   - create or upload a cart
   - export a cart
   - delete a cart
-  - copy or move genomic objects from one cart to another or delete objects from a cart
+  - copy or move Genomic Objects from one cart to another or delete objects from a cart
   - use set operations (intersection, union, difference) on 2 gene carts
   - download the corresponding nucleic or protein sequences
   - launch :ref:`JalView <jalview>` to perform multiple alignments, etc.